Skip to content

 • 1 packet vegan puff pastry

-• 50g Dijon mustard to paint
+• 50g Dijon mustard, to coat

-• Extra plant-based butter, to paint
+• Extra plant-based butter, to coat

 For the mushroom layer